How to Buy BICO token (BICO) Guide - MEXC

 Where to Buy BICO token (BICO)?

 If you're looking to buy BICO token (BICO), you have several options depending on your preferences and location.
-The most common way to purchase BICO is through centralized exchanges (CEXs) like MEXC, which provide a secure and efficient trading experience.
-Other options include decentralized exchanges (DEXs) and peer-to-peer (P2P) platforms.
+The most common way to purchase BICO is through centralised exchanges (CEXs) like MEXC, which provide a secure and efficient trading experience.
+Other options include decentralised exchanges (DEXs) and peer-to-peer (P2P) platforms.

 To buy BICO token on a CEX, you typically need to: